Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Full-State Targeting Economic MPC for Station-Keeping on NRHO

-\red{With regards to the assumptions in Proposition 1, due to the quasi-periodic nature of the orbit,} the difference between $\mathcal{X}(t_{j-1+N})$ and $\mathcal{X}(t_{j+N})$ is usually small.
+\red{With regards to the assumptions in Proposition 1, due to the quasi-periodic nature of the orbit,} the difference between \review{$\mathcal{X}_{\rm targ}(t_{\Nu-1|k-1})$ and $\mathcal{X}_{\rm targ}(t_{\Nu-1|k})$} is usually small.
 The necessitated correction~$\delta \xbold$ is thus relatively small compared to the control authority~$u_{\max}$.
 Hence, the maximum thrust of the propulsion system will be sufficient to ensure the feasibility of the candidate control sequence.
-The rank condition is ensured by the controllability of the spacecraft in the NRHO orbit.
+The controllability of the spacecraft in the NRHO orbit ensures the rank condition.

+\review{The economic structure of the SKMPC, along with its operational setting, complicates the theoretical demonstration of closed-loop stability.
+Angeli~\cite{Angeli2015} demonstrates closed-loop stability for economic MPC operating with respect to an equilibrium point for a strictly dissipative system by introducing a dissipation inequality.
+With the present SKMPC, the control is with respect to a quasi-periodic orbit in non-autonomous dynamics and in the presence of uncertainties.
+Guaranteeing closed-loop stability would require modifying the OCP~\eqref{eq:optim_socp_general}, which would compromise its fuel-optimal structure~\cite{rawlings2017model}, and it is not clear whether stability, as opposed to bounded deviation, is desirable in this application due to the impact on fuel consumption.
+From an empirical standpoint, the behavior of the SKMPC under uncertainty is demonstrated through numerical simulation in Section~\ref{sec:numerical_results}.}